mattobrien415/blog/content/deep learning/boxing_002.md

 #### Part 2: Modeling

 I was fortunate enough to have attended Jeremy Howard's awesome [deep learning certification program](https://www.usfca.edu/data-institute/certificates/deep-learning-part-one) at University of San Francisco.
-One of the many insightful things Jeremy said, was, and I quote, "In real life, I always start with a [variable importance plot](http://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html)."
+One of the many insightful things Jeremy said was, and I paraphrase, ["In real life, I always start with a variable importance plot"](https://youtu.be/1-NYPQw5THU?t=1h19m13s)

 Being just smart enough to recognize when smarter people have good ideas, this is exactly what I did.